roysmanfo/adblock/README.md

 4. **Start the web interface**
     - run `npm run dev` inside `fata/web/frontend`
     - this will automatically open the web interface in the browser
+> [!NOTE]
+> You will need to install mitmproxy's certificate to intercept HTTPS traffic.
+> To do so, after you run make, visit `mitm.it` and install the certificate for your device.